Optical non-linearities and spontaneous translational symmetry breaking in driven-dissipative moir\'e exciton-polaritons: Dipolar interactions

 where the sum in the second line is restricted to exclude $(n,m)=(0,0).$ Here, $V_{nn}=d^2/a_M^3.$

 Similarly, the interaction between the site in supercell $I$ with colour $\alpha$ and all sites with a different colour $\beta\neq\alpha$ is

 where the sign $\pm$ determines the colour of the sites.
-In Fig.~\ref{FigAN} the sign $\pm$ determines the coupling of the green sites to the blue ($+$) red ($-$) sites respectively, both sums give the same factor of $4.455.$
+In Fig.~\ref{FigAN} the sign $\pm$ determines the coupling of the green sites to the blue ($+$) red ($-$) sites respectively, both sums give the same factor of $4.455;$ these sums are evaluated numerically and agree with the known results from Ref.~\cite{Lambin1993}.

 Then, for the site $\alpha$ within any supercell we can define a local Hamiltonian that includes the non-local exciton-exciton interactions at the mean-field level,